gel1has3/CDS-WEB-APP/README.md

 # CDS-WEB-APP

 CDS-WEB-APP is currently at version 0.1, with version 2 in the process.
-Version 2 will be based on the evaluation results and acceptability testing based on an AI-enabled evaluation framework.
+Version 2 will be based on the evaluation results and acceptability testing using an AI-enabled evaluation framework.

 An evaluation study for the CDS-WEB-APP has already been completed, and the results will be published shortly in a prestigious journal.